 New York Lawmakers Pass Game-Changing Reforms to State Discrimination Laws

 Still grappling with the expansive sexual harassment reforms passed last year, New York businesses and employers will soon need to manage through yet another expansive suite of amendments that will continue the state’s ongoing implementation of stronger, and more burdensome, antiharassment and antidiscrimination laws.
 On the last day of its legislative session, the New York State Senate and Assembly passed sweeping reforms meant to overhaul the state’s antidiscrimination laws.
-Governor Andrew Cuomo, who advocates for more robust workplace harassment laws, is expected to sign the bill without delay.
+Governor Andrew Cuomo, who advocates for more robust workplace harassment laws, is expected to sign the bill.
 Once enacted, the amendments will impact every workplace in New York.

 What Does The Legislation Entail?